freecores/ion/src/readme.txt

 Building VHDL code from templates:
 ==================================

-The python script 'bin2hdl.py' is used by all the samples to insert binary data on vhdl templates.
+The python script '/tools/build_pkg/build_pkg.py' is used by all the samples to insert binary data on vhdl templates, building VHDL packages.
 Assuming you have Python 2.5 or later in your machine, call the script with

-    python bin2hdl.py --help
+    python build_pkg.py --help

 to get a short description and usage instructions.
-There's a more detailed description in the project main doc (Well, I hope there is one by the time you read this, documentation has been falling behind lately).
+There's a more detailed description in script source.